gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 FROM courier_messages
 WHERE status = 'queued'
 ORDER BY id ASC
-LIMIT 100
+LIMIT 500
 ```

 I do not remember what the exact limit is, but it's something like that.
-And then when messages are delivered, their status is set to `sent` (on success), `processing` (on failure, to retry later),  or `abandoned` (after too many retries).
+And then when messages are delivered, their status is set to `sent` (on success), `abandoned` (after too many retries), etc.

 It's pretty simple, and from the plan and metrics, we notice that the correct index is used.